-To get a sense of who I am and what I offer, please continue to checkout this website.
-Check out the meditations, the blogs, the workshops and if you resonate with what I offer, call me and I am happy to answer any other questions that you may have.
+To get a sense of who I am and what I offer, please continue to browse this website.
+Check out the meditations, the blogs, the workshops and if it resonates with you, call me and I am happy to answer any other questions that you may have.

 If this resonates with you, purchasing either an online session or in person is an option.

 Call (519-827-0528) or email (firstname.lastname@example.org) to book a session .

 Payment is made easy by clicking the “Buy Now” button below.

 I can offer:

 - EMDR – Eye Movement Desensitization (please scroll down)

 - SE – Somatic Experiencing (please scroll down)